Redislabs-Solution-Architects/active-geo-replication-demo/README.md

 **Introduction**

 For the active geo replication demo, we will:
 * Deploy 2 ACRE clusters one each in East US and Central US.
-For this demo, I have used these Terraform scripts: https://github.com/bestarch/re-aa
+For this demo, I have used these Terraform scripts: https://github.com/Redislabs-Solution-Architects/re-aa
 * Deploy a sample user profile application built on Python, Flask, Bootstrap on VMs in each of these regions.
-The application is present here: https://github.com/bestarch/user-profile
+The application is present in this repo.

 **Reference architecture**